 Shooting Times receives reader letters on all subjects shooting-related and an interesting one recently covered the subject of what to do with an old air rifle.

-Shooting Times recently received a letter from a reader saying: “I found my 25-year old air rifle in my shed and want to dispose of it.
+The reader said: “I found my 25-year old air rifle in my shed and want to dispose of it.
 If I try to break it up, can I put it in the skip?”.

 At a Holt’s Auctioneers’ sale a while back, a rare John Whiscombe JW50 fetched an astonishing £3,300.
 Which proves that the scarce in great condition is what people want.

 Possibly even more remarkable was the four boxed BSA air rifles from the late 70s to early 80s pictured here.
 With a low estimate of £480 they smashed this to bring £870 plus premium.
 Not a life changing amount, but when you consider each of the air rifles involved had a sale price of between £49 to £63 in 1981, that’s impressive.